eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 Local installed library plugins have higher priority than remote plugins if defined at both places.
 It matters when the local installed version is different from the remote one.
 You can use this feature to test a library plugin before deploy to the app.

+## Exclude shared modules
+Sometimes you don't want to use the shared modules for some reasons like the version doesn't match.
+Then you can config it with `muse.devConfig.customLibs` in `package.json`:

+> TODO

 ## Override app/env/plugins meta
 Muse allows to add artribary properties on different level of an application: app, env and plugin.
 They are maintained in Muse registry and could be consumed by plugins.
 For example, we use it allow configuring variables.
 You can see more introducton [here](#).